emirbuckun/weight-tracker/README.md

 # Weight Tracker

-Weight tracker app for you to track weights day by day.
+Weight tracker app for you to track your weights day by day.

 ## [See Website](https://emirbuckun.github.io/weight-tracker/)